Yarr/Yarr/docs/felixclient.md

   }
 }
 ```
 Where each LpGBT or GBCR object can be added under the field `"OpticalDevices"`.
-Each parameter is optional and if no value is provided a defalt is chosen.
+Each parameter is optional and if no value is provided a default is chosen.
 Descriptions of each variable and the default values are provided below:

 `version` - The version of the device, either LpGBT or GBCR.
 [Default = 1]